-One of the biggest misconceptions amongst consumers is that there is one correct credit score.
-In fact, there are dozens of credit score models, and there are natural differences between your credit scores.
+One of the biggest misconceptions about credit is that there is one correct credit score.
+In fact, there are dozens of credit score models.

-Not only does each credit bureau report a different credit score model, but even within the same bureau several credit score models exist, such as Equifax’s BEACON score and ScorePower.
+Not only does each credit bureau report a different credit score model, but even within the same bureau several credit score models exist.

 With so many credit score models out there, the score that your mortgage lender uses could differ from that which your credit card issuer and your auto loan provider uses.
 They are all using different credit score models to assess different factors of your creditworthiness.

 Before the development of standardized credit scores, lenders and creditors would create their own “score card” to assess the risk of lending to a particular consumer.
 The score card was based an individual’s credit report and could vary from lender to lender.
 This put more responsibility on the lender to assess risk, rather than to base risk on a standardized set of calculations.

 In the 70’s, the Fair Isaacs Company set up the first standardized credit scoring system to address these inconsistencies, called the FICO score.
 Credit bureaus have since adopted their own credit scoring algorithms.